hyblocker/pixelcord/Readme.md

 ## Issues / Bugs

-Please submit any bugs on GitHub or on Discord (ping me)
+Please submit any bugs on GitHub or [in the support server](https://discord.gg/pSAfU6enyH)

 ## Locally building